 BFET provides funding and services that assist students with achieving their educational goals.
-Students may participate in the BFET program if they receive or are eligible to receive funds through the Supplemental Nutrition Assistance Program (food stamps) and do not receive TANF (Temporary Assistance to Needy Families).
+Students may participate in the BFET program if they receive or are eligible to receive federal Basic Food Assistance (food stamps) and do not receive TANF (Temporary Assistance to Needy Families).
 BFET participants may receive funding for school expenses such as tuition, books, supplies, and tools.
 In addition, BFET participants receive services provided by dedicated staff in support of achieving their educational goals.
+BFET at BTC facilitates childcare subsidy eligibility through the Department of Social and Health Services (DSHS).
 Enrolling in the BFET program also keeps Basic Food recipients in good standing with DSHS so their food benefits will continue while they attend college.
 Call 360.752.8351 for more information and find us at www.btc.edu/workforcefunding.